ld32/SmartSlurm/README.md

 # Create some text files for testing
 createBigTextFiles.sh

-# Run 3 jobs to get memory and run-time statistics for useSomeMemTimeNoInput.sh
-# Notice 1: you don't have to run this section, because I have run it and save the statistics in $HOME/smartSlurm
-# Notice 2: Slurm will submit three jobs to short partition, each reserves 2G memory and 2 hour run-time
-export SSBATCH_S=useSomeMemTimeNoInput.sh # This is optional because the software name is the same as the script for i in {1..3}; do
-    sbatch --mem 2G -t 2:0:0 --wrap="useSomeMemTimeNoInput.sh $i"
-done

-# After the 3 jobs finish, auto adjust memory and run-time so that 90% jobs can finish successfully
+# run sbatch as usual
-# Notice: Slurm will submit five jobs to short partition, and reserved 19M memory and 7 minute run-time
+# Notice: Slurm will submit a jobs to short partition, and reserved 19M memory and 7 minute run-time
-sbatch --mem 2G -t 2:0:0 --mem 2G --wrap="useSomeMemTimeNoInput.sh bigText1.txt"
+sbatch --mem 2G -t 2:0:0 --mem 2G --wrap="useSomeMemTimeNoInput.sh 1"

 # After you finish using ssbatch, run this command to disable it:
 unset sbatch